fonttools/fonttools/Doc/source/designspaceLib/readme.rst

 -  ``conditionSets``: a list of conditionsets
 -  Each conditionset is a list of conditions.
 -  Each condition is a dict with ``name``, ``minimum`` and ``maximum`` keys.
+-  ``subs``: list of substitutions
+-  Each substitution is stored as tuples of glyphnames, e.g. ("a", "a.alt").

 .. code:: python